-In this work, we shift the paradigm of reasoning evaluation by investigating self-contradictory (\textsc{Self-Contra}) reasoning in question answering tasks.
-We define \textsc{Self-Contra} reasoning as follows: correct reasoning leading to wrong answer, wrong reasoning leading to correct answer or reasoning itself being self-contradictory.
+In this work, we shift the paradigm of reasoning evaluation by \textsc{Self-Contra} reasoning in question answering tasks (Figure \ref{fig:intro}).
+We define \textsc{Self-Contra} reasoning as follows: correct reasoning leading to the wrong answer, wrong reasoning leading to the correct answer, or reasoning itself is self-contradictory.